 While the changes from Drupal 8 to Drupal 9 are nowhere near as dramatic as the upgrade from 7 to 8, Drupal 9 represents important progress toward refining and optimizing Drupal’s overall user experience and smoothing out frustrations Drupal users had with previous versions.
 Plus, there are now tons of new developer tools for Drupal 9 available to help everyone level-up their Drupal 9 experience.

-1. A Cleaner Codebase, Dependency Updates and Backward Compatibility
+1. A Cleaner Codebase, Dependency Updates, and Backward Compatibility

-Whether you’re switching from Drupal 7 or Drupal 8, a critical change to know is that Drupal 9 has removed all code flagged in the Drupal 8 codebase as deprecated.
+Whether you’re switching from Drupal 7 or Drupal 8, a critical change is Drupal 9 has removed all code flagged in the Drupal 8 codebase as deprecated.
 By removing support for deprecated code, users can expect a cleaner and more agile Drupal experience that will improve overall website performance.
 Removing deprecated code also lessens the amount of third-party dependencies needed to run D9.

 While Drupal 9 doesn’t contain any new features other than those in Drupal 8.9, there are some major dependency updates to note.
 For example: